tendermint/tendermint/docs/roadmap/roadmap.md

 - Improve life cycle management of a node and its reactors.
 - Remove redundancy in several data structures.
 Remove unused components such as the block sync v2 reactor, gRPC in the RPC layer, and the socket-based remote signer.
 - Improve node visibility through the introduction of more metrics
-- Migrating locally configured consensus timeouts to global consensus params.
+- Migrating locally configured consensus timeouts to global consensus parameters.
 [More](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-074-timeout-params.md)

 ## V0.37 (expected Q3 2022)